 Field-hunting tip

-Look in hydrothermal veins in sedimentary deposits country — that is the host setting where christite typically forms.
+Look in hydrothermal veins in sedimentary deposits country, the host setting where christite typically forms.
 If you start seeing realgar, orpiment, lorándite in float, you are in the right ground.
 Field specimens usually show a small tabular crystals habit, so train your eye for that shape before scanning the outcrop.